starcitizen-lug/knowledge-base/wiki/Troubleshooting/index.md

 - Flatpak Lutris `flatpak run net.lutris.Lutris -d > ~/lutrislog.log`

 ### Search for your issue in the Troubleshooting pages

+{: .tip-title }
-- Use the search box at the top of this wiki to search for your error, crash, or problem.
+> Use the search box at the top of this wiki to search for your error, crash, or problem.

-- You may also look through the relevant sections of the Table of Contents below for your problem.
+You may also look through the relevant sections of the Table of Contents below for your problem.

 ### Community Help
 If you can't find a solution to your issue in the Troubleshooting subpages, you may ask for help on our [social channels](/#join-us).